 How secure are your document storage premises?

 Security and protection of your document storage is a vital part of choosing an off-site document storage business.
 There are numerous studies that found that a high percentage of fraud is committed internally, this is why storing files in your office will always present a major security risk.
-Compare that to a professional storage company where there is no public access and staff that have access to the files are all vetted to BS7858 and Topwood provides storage facilities to standard PD5454:2012 (the most up to date British Standard to document storage).
+Compare that to a professional storage company where there is no public access and staff that have access to the files are all vetted to BS7858 and Topwood provides storage facilities to standard BS 4971: 2017 (the most up to date British Standard to document storage).
 Our collection Legal document storage is essential to all types of organisations